blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Life Mist (4th)
 Casting time: 10 minutes
 Range: 60 feet
-Components: V, S, M(incense and braisure, or hookah, or pipe)
 Duration: Instantaneous
 You pray and a tendril of mist snakes out of your mouth and writhes in search of those within range, entering in through their nostrils and mouths in order